iodapson/axum_workspace/docs/from-scratch.md

 `mkdir axum_workspace` and `cd axum_workspace`

-2. Create a workspace by first creating a Cargo.toml file with the following similar content:
+2. Create a workspace by first creating a `Cargo.toml` file inside the just created `axum_workspace` directory, and provide the following workspace specification content:

 ```toml
 [workspace]